 When Dick Liddil wakes up and goes downstairs to investigate a noise, he takes a revolver from under his pillow and cocks it.
 A second later, as he goes down the steps by candle light, the pistol is clearly not cocked.

 When Jesse James and Charley Ford cross a frozen river, Jesse wipes away the snow to check the ice thickness.
 He also fires 3 rounds from his revolver into the ice.
 In a subsequent shot the brushed away snow is visible, and a fish swims under the ice, with no evidence of the 3 shots James fired.

 When Jesse James plans the Platte robbery, he refers to Robert Ford's fear as "motor."
 In 1856, motor was defined as a machine that supplies motive power.
 At the time, motors were common in toys and steam engines.
 It was not unusual at the time to use the term "motor" for what is happening inside a person's head.

 The goof items below may give away important plot points.

 Incorrectly regarded as goofs

-At the end of the film, we see Robert Ford in his saloon / dance hall, "Ford's Exchange", which is an actual brick-and-mortar building.
-Later, when he is shot soon after by Edward O'Kelley, again in his own establishment, it is suddenly a tent saloon.
-This is because Ford's dance hall had been burned down in a town fire, three days prior to his shooting.
-In real life, Ford created this temporary location to operate out of while waiting to rebuild the dance hall seen earlier.
+At the end of the film, Robert Ford in his saloon, a brick-and-mortar building.
+When Edward O'Kelley shoots him, he is suddenly in a tent saloon.
+Ford's dance hall had burned down three days earlier.
+Ford operated out of a tent while waiting to rebuild the saloon seen earlier.